Part V

 “The walls we build around us to keep sadness out also keep out the joy.”

-The armor that saved you becomes the cage that suffocates you.
+The armor that saved you can become the cage that keeps you living inside yesterday’s war.

-What modern psychology often categorizes as “personality disorders” are not arbitrary defects.
-They are energetic armor: tragic, intelligent masterpieces of a young nervous system that was forced to survive the unbearable.
+In lived pattern, what some clinical frameworks categorize as “personality disorders” can also be read here as energetic armor: tragic, intelligent masterpieces of a young nervous system that was forced to survive the unbearable.

 When the Foundational Relational Matrix is shattered early in life—when the Parent is a source of terror, or the Child is unseen—the psyche does not simply break.